-Don’t go out in the dark wearing head-to-toe black.
-Do a favour to motorists, pedestrians and other dog walkers by making yourself visible.
-Wear something that’s a light colour or, if you feel like it, a jacket with fluorescent strips.
+Don’t go out in the dark dressed head-to-toe in black.
+Help motorists, pedestrians, and other dog walkers to spot you from a mile away, by making yourself as visible as possible.
+Wear something that’s a light colour or, better yet, a hi-vis jacket, or one with fluorescent strips.

 Wear a head torch

 Now, it takes a bit of panache to carry off wearing a head torch.
 But you can do it.
 Plus, what looks dafter?
-Wearing a torch on your head or falling over a log that you failed to see in the dark?
+Wearing a torch on your head, or falling over a log that you failed to see in the dark?
 Exactly.
 Plus, no one will be able to see who you are because they’ll be dazzled by the light.
-Just pretend you’re at a festival and bask in the glow of being able to see exactly where you’re walking.
+Just pretend you’re at a festival and revel in the satisfaction of being able to see exactly where you’re walking.

 Make your dog visible

 This is the fun part.
-Dress your dog up in a reflective jacket, collar or raincoat or use a fluorescent lead.
-Your dog will be officially hi-vis and easy to spot.
+Dress your dog up in a reflective jacket, collar or raincoat, or use a fluorescent lead.
+Your dog will officially be a hi-vis hound, and easy to spot.
 This is particularly important if you have a black dog who will otherwise blend into the shadows.
 You can even get flashing collars and leads that will lend a disco vibe to your evening walk.

-And if you can’t bear to wear a head torch yourself, one alternative is to get your dog a PupLight, a super-bright LED light that goes around your dog’s neck to illuminate the way ahead.
+And if you can’t bear to wear a head torch yourself, one alternative is to get your dog a PupLight, a super-bright LED light that goes around their neck to illuminate the way ahead.

 Keep your dog on the lead

 This just makes sense, really.
-Your dog probably has much better night-vision than you do, so they could easily spot a rabbit / cat / squirrel in the distance and hare after it.
-Better all ways round if you keep your dog on the lead so you know where they are at all times.
+Your dog probably has much better night-vision than you do, so they could easily spot a rabbit, cat, or squirrel in the distance and bolt off at a moment’s notice.
+Better by far to keep them on the lead, so you know where they are at all times.
 Here's our advice on the different types of leads.

 Don’t use an extendable lead

 Extendable leads can be dangerous at night.
-First, they’re so thin that they can be almost invisible and become a trip hazard to other people who are walking along in the dark.
-Second, your dog might get so far ahead of you that they alarm unsuspecting motorists or other people on foot.
+Firstly, they’re so thin that they can be almost invisible in the dark, and may be a trip hazard to other people who are out walking.
+Secondly, your dog might get so far ahead of you that they alarm unsuspecting motorists, or other people on foot.

 Stick to familiar routes